By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 Stems that grow under the soil are called rhizomes.

 A healthy stem will be firm to the touch.
-A soft or mushy gloriosum stem indicates that you must change the soil or watering schedule.
+A soft or mushy gloriosum stem indicates changing the soil or watering schedule.

 Based on personal experience, a stem lightly under the soil will produce the best results regarding plant growth and leaf size.

-However, ensure that the Philodendron gloriosum chunk is not buried too deep, as this can lead the stem to rot.
+However, ensure that the Philodendron gloriosum chunk is not buried too deep, which can lead the stem to rot.

 Philodendron gloriosum Types